 - Google Scholar: lets you search for scholarly literature, including peer-reviewed papers, theses, books, preprints, abstracts and technical reports from all broad areas of research.
 Be sure to use this particular link into Google Scholar so it recognizes you as a Harvard affiliate, and you can get full-text of most articles for free.

-- EndNote and Zotero: software to help you collect and organize references from online sources (or elsewhere), create a searchable personal database, find and cite these references while writing, and create bibliographies in your style of choice (APA, MLA, Chicago, etc.).
-Librarians here have created an excellent Citation and Research Management Tools at Harvard site which you can consult for further information, including a schedule of training sessions.
+- Zotero and EndNote: software to help you collect and organize references from online sources (or elsewhere), create a searchable personal database, find and cite these references while writing, and create bibliographies in your style of choice (APA, MLA, Chicago, etc.).
+Librarians have created an FAQ on Citation and Research Management Tools at Harvard which you can consult for further information, including links to schedules of training sessions.

 - Scan and Deliver: a service offered by many Harvard libraries and useful for obtaining PDFs of articles and book chapters from items that are listed in the HOLLIS catalog.
 Look for the "Scan and Deliver" link (next to call number and location information) and follow the prompts from there.
-Scan and Deliver takes 1-4 business days and is limited to 2 requests per day per patron.
+Scan and Deliver takes 1-4 business days and is limited to a certain number of requests.

 Contact Information and Credits

 This guide was originally assembled by Cheryl LaGuardia and later modified by Pam Matz, with much of it derived from other guides created by Sue Gilroy, Cheryl LaGuardia, Kathleen Sheehan, and Diane Sredl; sincerest thanks go to them for their generosity in allowing the reuse of their material.
 It is now maintained by Hugh Truslow, who is Head, Social Sciences and Visualization in the Services for Academic Programs department of Harvard Library.